Sant720/sandwich/content/docs/sandwich/core-principles.md

 Bread should make up **about one-quarter of the total sandwich volume**.
 This makes the bread substantial enough to hold everything together, but not so dominant that it overshadows the filling or makes the sandwich difficult to eat.

+Fuller breads like **bagels, baguettes, and ciabatta** often contain more interior crumb than needed.
+Using your fingers to **remove interior crumb** will help:

+- Prevent an overly bready sandwich.
+- Create a **trench** to cradle ingredients.
+- Reduce slippage caused by rounded or domed bread interiors.
+- Improve comfort and reduce compression during bites.

-> [!IMPORTANT]
+> [!INFO]
-> #### Removing bread crumbs
+> #### Consider bread composition
-> Balancing bread volume ensures the filling stands out while maintaining structural stability and comfort while biting.
-If your bread is too dense, **remove bread crumb with your fingers** to make space for your filling.
+> Chewy, dense, or highly domed breads may require more interior modification, while soft or airy breads may not need any at all.
+Use the bread's composition to guide your adjustments.

 ### Hollowing the interior

-Fuller breads like **bagels, baguettes, and ciabatta** often contain more interior crumb than needed.
-Removing some of this interior:
-- Prevents an overly bready sandwich
-- Creates a **trench** to cradle ingredients
-- Reduces slippage caused by rounded or domed bread interiors
-- Improves bite comfort and reduces compression

 ### Toasting